varutw/course3/README.md

 2. CodeBook.md

-This file describes the procedure of run_analysis.R about how it gets the input and converts into
+This file describes the inout and output procedure of run_analysis.R, about how it gets

-the output file, the tidyDataSet.txt
+the input and converts into the output file, the tidyDataSet.txt

 3. tidyDataSet.md